paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-132-victims-of-child-abuse.md

   (A) *Failure to implement program activities* — If a grant recipient under this section substantially fails in the implementation of the program activities, the Administrator shall not discontinue funding until reasonable notice and an opportunity for reconsideration is given.

-  (B) *Solicitation of new proposals* — Upon discontinuation of funding of a grant recipient under this section, the Administrator shall solicit new proposals in accordance with subsection (c) of this section.
+  (B) *Solicitation of new proposals* — Upon discontinuation of funding of a grant recipient under this section, the Administrator shall solicit new proposals in accordance with subsection (c).

 **(e) Children’s advocacy advisory board**